The Nobel Prize in Physiology or Medicine 1975

 Role of cellular mutations

 I will now consider the other cellular events important in viral transformation, i. e. cellular mutations.
 Several results suggest that cellular mutations may be needed for obtaining the full state of transformation with papova viruses.
 Thus, after infection primary cultures generate clones with various degree of transformation, some of which appear to undergo full transformation in steps (39) which may correspond to the occurrence of cellular mutations.
-Cells that achieve full transformation inmediately, as are common with permanent lines, may have already undergone similar mutations before infection.
-Some cellular mutations occuring in transformed cells may even be virus-induced, because in the early stages of transformation by papova viruses cells of primary cultures have frequent chromatid breaks (39).
+Cells that achieve full transformation immediately, as are common with permanent lines, may have already undergone similar mutations before infection.
+Some cellular mutations occurring in transformed cells may even be virus-induced, because in the early stages of transformation by papova viruses cells of primary cultures have frequent chromatid breaks (39).
 Conversely, cells fully transformed by SV40 can revert to a relatively normal phenotype although they still contain normal viral DNA and T antigen (40, 41).
 It is conceivable that these mutations are reversions of mutations of the former kind, which enhance the transformed state of the cells.
 Stepwise transformation may not only occur with viruses.
 Thus, I have observed it in primary cultures exposed to a chemical carcinogen.
 In this experiment fully transformed cells evolved from the normal cells, which have limited life, generating first cells with unlimited life but unable to form colonies in agar, then cells with progressively increasing colony forming efficiency in agar, to finally reach 100% efficiency.

 All these observations show the important role of cellular mutations in cell transformation induced by different agents.
 This conclusion is reinforced and generalised by additional findings, such as 1) the experimental enhancement of the transforming activity of viruses by mutagenic agents (42), (2 by the elevated cancer frequency in some genetic diseases, and 3) by the evidence that most carcinogens are promutagens, i.e. generate mutagenic substances when acted upon by normal metabolism (43).
 Most of the carcinogens themselves must be activated by metabolism in a similar way in order to induce cancer.